 As you can see, trenchless technology is simply a much better technique than excavating and will always be recommended over excavating.
 Manually digging trenches to replace piping is really only necessary if the sewer line is corroded and irreversibly damaged to the point that it can’t be rehabilitated with the trenchless method.
 However, this is incredibly rare.

-Need Trenchless Pipe Repair or Replacement in the Granada Hills Area?
+Need Trenchless Pipe Repair or Replacement in the Newbury Park Area?

 Call 805-527-8867 if you’d like to schedule trenchless piping services with T-Top Plumbing.
 We’ll get the work done quickly, cost-efficiently, and accurately.
 We combine the right expertise, tools, and approach to your project – whether you own a single-family home, small business, large office building, or an industrial or military facility.